sounak-bhattacharya/Electron-Desktop-App-ShoppingList-app-/README.md

 Many more features to be added in the upcoming updates.........

+---

 ## Shopping List(The App)

-Download the App Here <https://github.com/sounak1098/Electron-Desktop-App-ShoppingList-app-/raw/master/release-builds/shoppinglist-win32-ia32/shoppinglist.exe>(Windows Version)
+Download the App Here: <https://github.com/sounak1098/Electron-Desktop-App-ShoppingList-app-/raw/master/release-builds/shoppinglist-win32-ia32/shoppinglist.exe>(Windows Version)

 ---